cloudflare/workers-docs/content/reference/workers-concepts/routes.md

 weight: 40
 ---

-# Routes

 The mechanics for if and what script should run on a request based on the URL.

 ## Workers.dev